 Sunday worship, afternoon outreach and meeting.

-During the summer: outreaches to the state fair
+Outreaches to the state fair in the summer

 Bob Wenneborg went to be with the Lord several years ago.
-His wife Carolyn is battling with cancer.
-The "family" of early saints in the Tuscola/Springfield area are rallying around her, and Brinda M. posts updates on her progress on CaringBridge.
+His wife Carolyn battled with cancer in 2007-2008.